 You’re in my soul”

-“We ain’t your lovers, Andy,” Amy cut me deep.
+“We ain’t your lovers, Andy,” Amy cuts me deep.

 “I know, but now I needs ya ta be my sisters.
 I gots too many lovers, but only two sisters.”

 “How’s that work when ya lies to us?”
-Angie went right to the meat of the matter, as usual.
+Angie, as usual, right to the meat of the matter.

-“I warned ya’s I weren’t perfect, but together we’s purdy good.”
+“I warns ya’s I weren’t perfect, but together we’s purdy good.”